ASE Trainee

 Are these interview questions helpful?

-Q5.
-Different methods of using CSS in Web pages?
+Q. What are the different methods of using CSS in web pages?

 Ans.